 Yosemite Conservancy inspires people to support projects and programs that preserve Yosemite National Park and enrich the visitor experience.
-Thanks to generous donors, the Conservancy has provided $125 million in grants to the park to restore trails and habitat, protect wildlife, provide educational programs, and more.
+Thanks to generous donors, the Conservancy has provided over $130 million in grants to the park to restore trails and habitat, protect wildlife, provide educational programs, and more.
 The Conservancy’s guided adventures, volunteer opportunities, wilderness services and bookstores help visitors of all ages to connect with Yosemite.

 Read recent press releases from Yosemite Conservancy about our partnership with the park, and the projects and programs our supporters make possible.